GoogleFeud/levitate.djs/README.md

 `limit` is how many pairs the collection can hold.
 If `id` is provided, the specified ID will never get deleted from the collection to make space for other objects.
 This was mainly added to never uncache the bot itself.

-## Message#rawMentions
+## Message#mentions

 If you aren't caching any users/members/channels then it's likely that `message.mentions.users/members/channels` will be empty.
-Levitate.djs adds a `rawMentions` object which looks like this:
+Levitate.djs replaces the `mentions` object with a new one which looks like this:

 ```
 {